piured/courel/README.md

  <img alt="Courel" src="Imgs/Tutorial/blue-hold.png" width=40>
 </p>

 In the most broad sense, a note is a point in time where the player must react to.
-In Courel, notes are represented by an instance of a class derived from `Note`, which is a generic class that can be specialized into different types of notes.
+In Courel, notes are represented by an instance of a class derived from `Courel.Loader.Notes.Note`, which is a generic class that can be specialized into different types of notes.

 In Courel, we distinguish two big categories of notes: